Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/weight_edit.rst

 ^^^^^^^^^^^^^^^^^

 Vertex Group Mask
-   An additional vertex group, the weights of which will be multiplied with the global influence value for each vertex.
+   An additional vertex group, which weights will be multiplied with the global influence value for each vertex.
    If a vertex is not in the masking vertex group, its weight will be not be affected.